-Single cell data can be used to identify and separate individual cell types from bulk samples.
-In this blog we will look at pancreatic cells from two mouse strains (Baron et al., 2017, GEO accession: GSE84133), cluster them according to their cell type and identify marker genes for each subpopulation of cells.
+Single cell data can be used to identify and separate individual cell types in bulk samples.
+In this blog we will take a look at pancreatic cells from two mouse strains (Baron et al., 2017, GEO accession: GSE84133), cluster them according to their cell type and identify marker genes for each subpopulation of cells.

-Firstly we need to load, order and nominalise our data.
-To achieve this, we use the Load Data widget followed by the Genes (don’t forget to set organism to Mus Musculus) and the Create Class widget, which enables us the use the cell types as characterised by Baron et al. as a control of our clustering.
+Firstly, we need to load, organise and nominalise our data.
+To achieve this, we use the Load Data widget followed by the Genes (don’t forget to set organism to Mus Musculus) and the Create Class widget, which enables us to use the cell types as characterised by Baron et al. as a control of our clustering.
 We normalise the data using the Single Cell Preprocess widget.
 Alternatively you can use Single Cell Datasets widget and load the Pancreas cells in mouse dataset with it.

-The only thing we still need to do now, is to identify the marker genes.
-There is no specific widget in scOrange to accomplish this task, so we will use similar steps as were used in the article by Baron et al. to find the three most significant markers for each cluster and create a heatmap with them.
+The only thing we still need to do now is to identify the marker genes.
+There is no specific widget in scOrange to accomplish this task, so we will use similar steps as the ones used in the article by Baron et al. to find the three most significant markers for each cluster and create a heatmap with them.

 The best way to approach this is to firstly run a Cluster Analysis widget.
 We can see that Orange already recognises some of the gene clusters associated with different groups of cells.
 For example, T cell receptor complex genes correlate with T cells.

 Secondly, we transfer the gene score data produced by the widget into a new data table.
 Then we transfer the data for one cluster into a new data table where we organise it by the descending statistic score in order to identify top three most significant genes in this cluster.

 After we have identified all the marker genes, we select and save them using the Save Data widget for additional processing, which will be further explored in the next blog.